 - Avoid having sex during the time that you are being treated.

 - Avoid drinking alcohol during treatment with metronidazole or tinidazole.
-These medicines can cause severe nausea and vomiting if you drink alcohol when you are taking one of them.
-Clindamycin does not.
+These medicines can cause nausea and vomiting if you drink alcohol.

 Author: Healthwise Staff